 Learning outcomes of the course unit

-A basic knowledge of genetics, microbiology and recombinant DNA technology is required.
+A basic knowledge of genetics, molecular biology and recombinant DNA technology is required.

 Course contents summary